kylegraupe/real_time_semantic_segmentation_using_dji_drone/README.md

 ## What problem does this solve?

 This application enables the use of computer vision on a DJI drone that does **NOT** get access to the DJI SDK.
 To see a list of the supported SDKs and their associated DJI drones, click [here](https://developer.dji.com/).
+The drone that I am using for the development of this application is the DJI Mini 4 Pro, the latest release of the <250g class of consumer drones, which is **NOT** supported in the DJI SDK.

 ## Features